Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_FDF_FV_2/README.md

 0000003a
 ```

-Like with the sections right to the `<...>.ffs` file there would be `<...>.ffs.txt` file that would contain the string of the call to the `GenFfs` utility`
+Like with the sections, right to the `<...>.ffs` file there would be `<...>.ffs.txt` file that would contain the string of the call to the `GenFfs` utility

 ## `GenFv`

 Finally `GenFv` utility is called for the Firmware Volume (`FV`) generation:
 ```
-['GenFv', '-a', '/home/aladyshev/edk2_patches/Build/UefiLessonsPkg/RELEASE_GCC5/FV/Ffs/SIMPLEVOLUME.inf', '-o', '/home/aladyshev/edk2_patches/Build/UefiLessonsPkg/RELEASE_GCC5/FV/SIMPLEVOLUME.Fv', '-i', '/home/aladyshev/edk2_patches/Build/UefiLessonsPkg/RELEASE_GCC5/FV/SIMPLEVOLUME.inf', '-v']
+['GenFv', '-a', '/<...>/Build/UefiLessonsPkg/RELEASE_GCC5/FV/Ffs/SIMPLEVOLUME.inf', '-o', '/<...>/Build/UefiLessonsPkg/RELEASE_GCC5/FV/SIMPLEVOLUME.Fv', '-i', '/<...>/Build/UefiLessonsPkg/RELEASE_GCC5/FV/SIMPLEVOLUME.inf', '-v']
 ```

 Here is it in a more pleasant display: